mulesoft-catalyst/rtf-secure-prop-aws-ssm/README.md

     ]
 }
 ```
-Create role in IAM and call it "ssm-account-role".
+Create a role in IAM and call it "ssm-account-role".
 Add "ssm-param-store-account-policy" policy to the role.
 Edit the trust relationship of the role to add user
 ```
 {